Eurus-W/Eurus-W.github.io/_pages/about.md

   - /about.html
 ---

-I am a third-year Ph.D. student at Shanghai University of Finance and Economics (SUFE), specializing in large language models and parameter-efficient fine-tuning.
-My advisor is Prof. [Yun Chen](yunc.me).
+I am a third-year Ph.D. student at Shanghai University of Finance and Economics (SUFE) advised by Prof. [Yun Chen](yunc.me), specializing in large language models and parameter-efficient fine-tuning.
 I obtained my bachelor's degree from SUFE in 2022.
 From September 2023 to January 2025, I worked as a research intern at THUNLP & QY Lab, under the supervision of [Shuo Wang](https://scholar.google.com/citations?user=5vm5yAMAAAAJ&hl=en).
 I have published several papers in top conferences such as ACL, EMNLP, NAACL and NeurIPS.

-A data-driven personal website
+Selected Publications
 ======
 Like many other Jekyll-based GitHub Pages templates, Academic Pages makes you separate the website's content from its form.
 The content & metadata of your website are in structured markdown files, while various other files constitute the theme, specifying how to transform that content & metadata into HTML pages.
 You keep these various markdown (.md), YAML (.yml), HTML, and CSS files in a public GitHub repository.
 Each time you commit and push an update to the repository, the [GitHub pages](https://pages.github.com/) service creates static HTML pages based on these files, which are hosted on GitHub's servers free of charge.